DanHodges/TheologicalDictionary/Lamb Of God.md

 # Lamb Of God
-Definition of Lamb Of God coming soon
+Definition of Lamb Of God coming soon.